Strong Dental Insurance Narratives and Reports

 Crown build-up is sometimes a separate benefit under a dental plan.
 And other dental insurance companies consider the buildup as part of the crown.
 It pays to know this information when asking for your patient copay.
 However, I prefer to bill each and every crown buildup and crown exactly the same.
 And that includes a narrative.
 For the crown build-up I say something like “more than half of this tooth structure is missing. buildup required for crown retention”.
 Be sure to include initial placement date if this is a replacement crown.
 Or the estimated initial placement date if no exact date is available.

-Detailed Chart Notes Are Great Tool!
+Detailed Chart Notes Are a Must

-Strong Dental Insurance Narratives Describe Function
+Strong Dental Insurance Narratives How To:

 How does this patient’s tooth work and hold up as they present for treatment?
 Describe the patient’s problem and inability to function with the tooth or teeth.
 Avoid words that describe how the tooth or teeth appear.
 Remember, the dental insurance representative looks for a reason to deny a claim.
 So, we must be sure we provide only reasons to pay the claim.